 Native Americans and Ukrainians in a Parallel World

 When Ukraine was invaded by the Russian Federation in 2022, some Native Americans* and First Nation Peoples of Canada quickly recognised the parallels between their history and that of Ukraine.
-The tragedy unfolding in Ukraine further instilled an already existing kinship between these Indigenous Peoples and Ukrainians due to their shared history of brutalisation by colonists.
+The tragedy unfolding in Ukraine further instilled an already existing kinship between these Indigenous Peoples and Ukrainians due to their shared history of colonial oppression.
 The Indigenous Peoples of the continent recognised that the early Ukrainian settlers had come from lands stolen from them to their lands, also stolen.
+The bond between Native Americans and Ukrainians has grown significantly since 2022.

 *Use of the term Native Americans in the above paragraph refers to more than one of the Indigenous Peoples of the U.S.